stevenelson35/stevenelson35.github.io/_posts/2021-07-26-out-on-the-road.md

 ![20210726_062744.jpg]({{site.baseurl}}/assets/media/20210726_062744.jpg)

 In Peducah, we ate lunch in a quiet cemetary next to a subway (again with the lobby closed due to staff shortages).
 We were suprised by how short some of the lives seemed as listed on the headstones.
+Like the French brothers who died in 1962 at 21 and 27 years old, and all the people who died after only 30-70 years.
 ![20210726_062647.jpg]({{site.baseurl}}/assets/media/20210726_062647.jpg)

 Driving through the country we see lots of beautiful scenic areas, but, it's hard to take pictures from the car.
 Here's one from our stop in Peducah.